SyncfusionExamples/web-Save-and-load-report-from-SQL-database-to-pivot-table/Javascript/README.md

 * To run this application, clone the [Save-and-load-report-from-SQL-database-to-pivot-table](https://github.com/SyncfusionExamples/Save-and-load-report-from-SQL-database-to-pivot-table) repository and then open **MyWebService** in Visual Studio 2022.
 Simply build and run your project in IIS Express, and it will host and display the URL 'https://localhost:44313'.

-*  Now open JavaScript sample in Visual Studio Code.
-Initialize the Pivot Table, map the hosted URL,create a pivot report, and finally, open the **index.html** file in your browser to run your project.
+* Now open the JavaScript sample in Visual Studio Code.
+Initialize the Pivot Table, create a pivot report based on the given data source, map the hosted url to perform save and load reports with the SQL database, and finally, open the **index.html** file in your browser to run your project.